sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Exercise2" />
 ### Exercise 2: Basic Data Binding and Data Access Using Windows Azure SQL Databases and Entity Framework Code First ###

-In this exercise, you will learn how to bind your Windows 8 Metro Style application to an ASP.NET Web API service which is using Code First to generate the database from the model in SQL Database.
+In this exercise, you will learn how to bind your Windows 8 Style UI application to an ASP.NET Web API service which is using Code First to generate the database from the model in SQL Database.

 You will start the exercise provisioning a new SQL Database.
 Then, you will create a new ASP.NET Web API service and use Entity Framework Scaffolding with Code First to generate the service methods and a database in SQL Database.
-Finally, you will explore and customize your Metro Style application to consume the service and show a customer list.
+Finally, you will explore and customize your Windows 8 Style UI application to consume the service and show a customer list.

 **About Entity Framework Code First**